SkilledMinds/HttpTwins/README.md

 In typical web applications, developers often combine multiple tools to achieve asynchronous or inspection behavior:

 - `@Async` — for parallel execution
 - `HandlerInterceptor` or `Filter` — for request interception
-- Custom logging or monitoring utilities
+- Fan-out to `Local` or `Remote` targets Classes, beans, AI agents, Endpoints
+- Dynamic toggling of fan-outing
+- Capture response

 While these serve specific purposes, **there has been no clean, unified way** to *fan out* full HTTP requests asynchronously — until now.